jacksund/simmate/tutorials/02_ Run_a_workflow.md

 > :warning: we assume you have VASP installed and that the `vasp_std` command is in the available path.
 In the future, we hope to update this tutorial with a workflow that doesn't require VASP.
 Until then, we apologize for the inconvenience. :cry:

-1. Before running a workflow, we must initialize our Simmate database with `simmate databate reset`
+1. Before running a workflow, we must initialize our Simmate database with `simmate databate reset`.
+Your database will be built at `~/.simmate/database.sqlite3`.
 2. To practice calculating, make structure file for tablesalt (NaCl).
 Name it `POSCAR`, where the contents are...
 ```
 Na1 Cl1